LawyerCat42069/BRC-420-69/README.md

 Embeds metadata into the image using steganography.
 Saves the resulting image.
 Extracts the metadata from the image.
 Writes the extracted metadata to a JSON file.

-Usage
-Replace <Your_Base64_String_Here> with your actual base64 string that encodes an image.
+Usage: Replace <Your_Base64_String_Here> with your actual base64 string that encodes an image.
 In the metadata_dict, replace <value> and <totalsize> with your actual metadata values.
 The metadata must be in valid JSON format.

 Example: